Photo by Isaac Yeung / Shutterstock.com

 Some 100 art institutions also went on strike on June 12, closing their doors in solidarity with the protesters.
 They’ve since reopened, but if you’re traveling to Hong Kong while more demonstrations are planned, be sure to check the website of any attraction you’d like to visit.

-On June 12, the Peninsula Hong Kong released a statement, saying:
+On August 12, the Peninsula Hong Kong released a statement, saying:

 “The Peninsula Hotels takes the safety of its guests and staff extremely seriously.
 As such, we will continue to closely monitor the situation, and will advise guests of any change in the situation or security-related measures that should prove necessary.”

+The extradition bill, which was finally formally withdrawn on October 23, was the root cause.
+Since February, Lam had pushed for the passage of the bill, which she said was necessary to a murder case: In 2018, Poon Hiu-wing and her boyfriend, Chan Tong-kai, went on a trip to Taiwan.
+Only Chan returned; he later told police he had strangled Poon.
 Yet under Hong Kong law, Chan can only face charges related to where the death occurred, in Taiwan.
 Because Hong Kong does not share an extradition agreement with Taiwan, Chan remains in Hong Kong.
 Because of this, Lam has been an advocate for entering an extradition agreement with Taiwan as well as China.